Weighted sampling recovery of functions with mixed smoothness: Sparse-grid sampling recovery in high dimension

-In this section, for the setting (i) in the high dimensional case ( $d \ge 2$), we establish upper and lower bounds of $\varrho_n\big(\bW^r_{p,w}(\RRd), L_{q,w}(\RRd)\big)$ and construct linear sampling algorithms based on step-hyperbolic-cross grids of sparse sampled points which realize the upper bounds.
+In this section, in the high dimensional case ( $d \ge 2$), we establish upper and lower bounds of $\varrho_n\big(\bW^r_{p,w}(\RRd), L_{q,w}(\RRd)\big)$ and construct linear sampling algorithms based on step-hyperbolic-cross grids of sparse sampled points which realize the upper bounds.

 For $\bx \in \RRd$ and $e \subset \brab{1,...,d}$, let $\bx^e \in \RR^{|e|}$ be defined by $(x^e)_i := x_i$, and $\bar{\bx}^e\in \RR^{d-|e|}$ by $(\bar{x}^e)_i := x_i$, $i \in \brab{1,...,d} \setminus e$.
 With an abuse we write $(\bx^e,\bar{\bx}^e) = \bx$.
 For the proof of the following lemma, see \cite[Lemma 3.2]{DD2023}.